artberger/demo/README.md

 <!--Any other prereq's?-->

 Create your environment:
-1. Selec the D4IC template.
+1. Select the D4IC template.
 2. Give your swarm a name in the **Environment Name** field.
 3. Fill out the **Variables** form.
 The table describes the required variables: